 If a cat consumes any portion of these true lilies, contact a veterinarian immediately.
 Lilly ingestion can cause acute kidney failure in cats.

-Avoid Certain Fruit Trees, Nut Trees, and Berries
+Pet Owners Should Avoid Planting Certain Fruit Trees, Nut Trees, and Berries

 Pet owners who have fruit trees, or trees that produce berries, need to prevent their pets from eating fallen fruit pits or other plant parts that could cause GI blockage, choking, or even poisoning.